dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Futures

-`Future` is Dart's version of a `Promise`: an asynchronous operation that resolves at a later point.
+`Future` is Dart's version of a JavaScript `Promise`.
+Both are the _result_ of an asynchronous operation that resolves at a later point.

-Functions in Dart (or in packages that you use) might return a `Future`, rather than the value they represent directly, as the value might not be available until later.
+Functions in Dart or in Dart packages might return a `Future`, rather than the value they represent, as the value might not be available until later.

-The following example shows that handling a future works in the same way in Dart as a promise works in JavaScript:
+The following example shows that handling a future works in the same way in Dart as a promise works in JavaScript.

 {:.include-lang}
 ```js